ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 At the support team's discretion, staff members whose conduct directly results in a tournament losing its official support may not fulfil the same roles in, nor be the host or admin of, another badged tournament for at least 4 months.
 In the event where a staffing ban is applied to a user, they will be informed directly through the [tournament team](mailto:tournaments@ppy.sh).

 A list of all tournament staff must be publicly visible in an easily accessible location.
 This list may be contained within the tournament's forum post, wiki page, website, or spreadsheet.
+If there are multiple lists of staff, they must all be up to date and in sync with one another.

 ### Players